 Is set off recognised on insolvency?

 In liquidation, if the debtor and a creditor are mutually debtor and creditor of each other, one debt shall be set off against the other, and only the balance, if any, shall be allowed in the liquidation proceedings.
-The rule is not clear in rehabilitation but it appears that the right of set-off may be exercised only prior to the commencement of the rehabilitation proceedings since the law provides that issuance by the court of a commencement order shall serve as the legal basis for rendering null and void any set-off after the commencement date of the rehabilitation proceedings.
+With respect to rehabilitation, it appears from jurisprudence that the right of setoff may be exercised only prior to the filing of the rehabilitation petition.
+The commencement order shall retroact to the date of filing the petition.
+The commencement order shall serve as the legal basis for rendering null and void any set-off after the commencement date of the rehabilitation proceedings.

 Can you comment generally on the success of foreign creditors in enforcing their security and successfully recovering their outstandings on insolvency?

 Enforcement of security and recovery of claims are unlikely on insolvency because of the stay or suspension order which the court issues in the proceedings and the serious legal repercussions of enforcing the security in violation of an existing stay order.
 In cases that have reached the court involving the enforcement of a creditor’s security in rehabilitation proceedings, the court prefers to prioritize the rehabilitation and restructuring of the distressed company and minimize any burdens imposed by the creditor while the rehabilitation is ongoing, and to rescue the debtor.
 The Philippine Supreme Court has explained that priority is given to “expediting the rehabilitation of the distressed corporation by enabling the management committee or the rehabilitation receiver to effectively exercise its/his powers free from any judicial or extrajudicial interference that might unduly hinder or prevent the rescue of the debtor company.”